-I am Janet Beale, owner and founder of Astra Sheepdog Center.
+I am Janet Beale, owner and founder of the world famous

 Experienced Border collie Breeder and trainer for 30 years In the Border collie community.

-I need no introduction with my Astra Sheepdogs, whom I have been bred for over 30 years, I competed successfully in sheepdog trials in South Africa in the late 80's early 90's and in the UK during the 90's, until full time farming and contract shepherding duties coupled with owners wanting to see puppies and trained sheepdogs curtailed my spare time.
+I need no introduction with my Astra Sheepdogs, which I have been breeding for over 30 years.
+I competed successfully in sheepdog trials in South Africa in the late 80's early 90's and in the UK during the 90's, until full time farming and contract shepherding duties coupled with owners wanting to see puppies and trained sheepdogs curtailed my spare time.

-Our border collies have been placed in homes throughout the world, they have achieved status as farm dogs, trials dogs, Agility dogs, Obedience and, Working trials Champions, Qualified Search and rescue dogs for people, drugs and explosives, Trained Service dogs for disabled, and Ordinary but very important Active family pets.
+Our border collies have been placed in homes throughout the world - they have achieved status as farm dogs, trials dogs, agility dogs, obedience and working trials champions, qualified Search and Rescue dogs for people, drugs and explosives.
+Trained Service dogs for the disabled.

 Our new venture is breeding the Border Colloodle (Poodle sires x Border collie females)

 Whilst I have taken the very controversial decision to diversify into cross breed dogs, it is not without a lot of soul searching, investigation and understanding of the two selected breeds.

 It is fact that the poodle crosses are the worlds most popular of all types of dogs as family pets, they are so popular, yet still rare to find in the USA and Australia, so I believe that the Border Colloodle, will happen in the UK with or without me.